hashicorp/vault-secrets-operator/docs/api/api-reference.md

 StorageEncryption provides the necessary configuration need to encrypt the storage cache entries using Vault's Transit engine.
-It only supports Kubernetes Auth for now.

 _Appears in:_
 - [VaultAuthSpec](#vaultauthspec)